 Financial Dependency

-Financial dependency occurs when a person relies on another person for meeting their financial needs.
-Examples include children and their parents, the elderly with their caregivers, and stay-at-home partners.
-Victims of financial trauma may be more susceptible to becoming financially dependent and victims of financial abuse when they experience chronic financial stress.
+Financial dependency occurs when someone relies on another person to meet their financial needs.
+Examples include children and their parents, elderly individuals and caregivers, and stay-at-home partners.
+These populations may also be more susceptible to financial abuse.

 Compulsive Spending